On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: Introduction

 In some applications, some input words might not play a role because they do not occur and thus it does not matter whether the automaton accepts them.
 Such a set of input words is called a don't care set in this paper.
 The minimization problem with a given don't care set is then to compute a minimal automaton that behaves the same as the given one on all words that are not in the don't care set.
 Minimal automata in this setting need not to be unique, and the problem (its decision variant) becomes NP-hard \cite{Pfleeger73}.

 For deterministic $\omega$-automata, the minimization problem (without don't cares) is harder than for DFAs.
-There is a variety of acceptance conditions for $\omega$-automata, the most basic one being the Büchi condition.
-A deterministic Büchi automaton (DBA) has a set of accepting states, like a DFA, and a run (an infinite state sequence) is accepting if an accepting state is visited infinitely often.
+There is a variety of acceptance conditions for $\omega$-automata, the most basic one being the B\"uchi condition.
+A deterministic B\"uchi automaton (DBA) has a set of accepting states, like a DFA, and a run (an infinite state sequence) is accepting if an accepting state is visited infinitely often.
 It turns out that the minimization problem for DBA is NP-hard \cite{schewe2010beyond}, and minimal DBA for an $\omega$-language are, in general, not unique.
-This implies that minimization for deterministic parity automata (DPA) is also NP-hard.
+Since a deterministic parity automaton (DPA) for a DBA-recognizable language can be turned into an equivalent DBA without changing the transition structure (as shown in \cite{KrishnanPB94} for Rabin conditions, which include parity conditions), minimization for DPA is also NP-hard.
 In a parity condition, each state is assigned a priority (a natural number), and a run is accepting if the maximal priority that occurs infinitely often is even.
-DPAs are interesting for algorithmic use because they captures the full class of regular $\omega$-languages (see \cite{THOMAS1990133,2001automata} for background on $\omega$-automata), and their acceptance condition is specified in a very compact way.
-For this reason we mainly study DPA and subclasses thereof in this paper (note that a Büchi condition can be expressed with priorities $2$ for accepting and $1$ for non-accepting).
+DPAs are interesting for algorithmic use because they capture the full class of regular $\omega$-languages (see \cite{THOMAS1990133,2001automata} for background on $\omega$-automata), and their acceptance condition is specified in a very compact way.
+For this reason we mainly study DPA and subclasses thereof in this paper (note that a B\"uchi condition can be expressed with priorities $2$ for accepting and $1$ for non-accepting).

-The only class of deterministic $\omega$-automata for which an efficient minimization algorithm is known is the one of weak deterministic Büchi automata (WDBA) \cite{LODING2001105}, in which all strongly connected sets consists only of accepting states, or only of non-accepting states.
+The only class of deterministic $\omega$-automata for which an efficient minimization algorithm is known is the one of weak deterministic B\"uchi automata (WDBA) \cite{LODING2001105}, in which every strongly connected set consists only of accepting states, or only of non-accepting states.
 Minimal WDBA can also be characterized by the Myhill-Nerode congruence (its natural extension to infinite words) \cite{STAIGERL1974,MALER199793,WAGNER1979123}, and (a variant of) the active learning algorithm for DFAs from \cite{ANGLUIN198787} has been adapted to WDBA \cite{MALER1995316}.
+As for minimization, this is the only class of $\omega$-automata for which a polynomial time active learning algorithm is known.
+Other active learning algorithms for regular $\omega$-languages as in \cite{AngluinF16} learn different representations that can only be translated to deterministic $\omega$-automata with an exponential cost.